Home » Drink

 Lady Herbert’s Garden is located next to Swanswell Gate and the transport museum.

 War Memorial Park is the city’s largest and best known park.
 Established in 1921 following World War I, it is absolutely huge and has tennis courts, football pitches, bowls green, footgolf course, an outdoor fitness trail and a cricket pitch.
 There are play facilities and skateboarding ramps too.
-It hosts the excellent three day Godiva Festival every year.
+It hosts the popular three day Godiva Festival every year.

 Coundon Wedge – about a mile down the Holyhead road leading out of the city towards the A45 and Birmingham, Coundon Wedge is a delightful slice of actual countryside.
 Coventry’s lovely little river Sherbourne flows through it.

-Coombe Abbey – a bit further out of the city on the way to Brinklow this is a historic hotel set in around 500 acres of parkland.
 The park is lovely to walk around – with woods and a lakeside to explore and they have also recently opened up a Go Ape venue.
 The hotel itself offers popular afternoon teas and bawdy mediaeval banquets (the banquets are available for pre-booked groups only).

 Shopping in Coventry